mrdijk/EnergyEfficient_FL/fabric/k8s-cluster-setup/Troubleshooting.md

 # Troubleshooting
 This file describes any possible problems that occurred during our setup of the Kubernetes cluster.

-Note: do not forget to upload the kubespray changes to the remote host controle plane (in this case node1)!
-Otherwise, the changes will not apply.
-For example, reupload the whole kubespray file with several files changed, and only a file when only one file changed, etc.

 See for more information: https://kubernetes.io/docs/tasks/debug/